 If you use this letter be sure to actually remove the toys from your home!

 I suggest putting them directly in the trunk of your car and taking to a holiday toy collection event or local donation center straight away.

-This way you don’t risk have your children find the toys and question you.
+This way you don’t risk having your children find the toys in the closet in a few months and question you.